 Treating scoliosis is a race against the clock.
-If you catch it early enough, the right exercises can reduce it and help you stay ahead of the curve.
+If you catch it early enough through scoliosis home screening, the right exercises can reduce it and help you stay ahead of the curve.
 Unfortunately, many cases aren’t spotted until the spinal curvature has started.
 At that point scoliosis treatments become more difficult and the risk of progression is 3 x greater depending on the degree of scoliosis!

 For kids with scoliosis, spinal screenings and early prevention are critical.
 The fact is that idiopathic scoliosis affects more than 7 million people (around 3 percent of the population).
 Unfortunately, scoliosis screening remains deficient in the United States.
 Fewer than half of all states require scoliosis screening in schools.
 Those that do typically use an exam that fails to identify any sign of scoliosis until the curve has already progressed to a significant degree of curvature.

 One thing that all large scoliosis curves have in common is they all started as small spinal curves first.

 Why is early detection of Mild Scoliosis important?

 It is no secret that virtually all conditions respond to treatment better in their earliest stages.
 Idiopathic scoliosis is no different.
 Genetic, neurotransmitter, and hormone testing are accurate for identifying the most “at-risk” children.
 Physical rehabilitation programs like Small Curve Camp for Scoliosis also play a crucial role in staying ahead of the curve.

 Peer-reviewed and published research have clearly established a link between early-stage scoliosis intervention (ESSI) and better treatment outcomes.
 So what is preventing the diagnosis of scoliosis early-stage intervention from becoming the primary treatment for scoliosis?

 - Insufficient parental knowledge